johannafryxell/To-Do-List/README.md

-# To do list.
+# To do list✅
-A basic to do list I created while learning basic JavaScript
+A basic to do list I created while learning JavaScript

 ![](./assets/ToDoList.jpeg)